Storyboarding Tips for Marketing Videos & Free Storyboard Template

 Tip #1: Build an Outline

-Once you’ve landed on a solid concept, you’ll want to plot out your video in a rough outline.
+Once you’ve landed on a solid concept, shape your video into a rough outline.
 A video outline should articulate your video’s overarching plot.
 Your outline is a brief synopsis of your video—identifying how your story will move from beginning to end.
 As you tell your story in its most basic form, start to consider how camera placement and movement will enhance your video.

 The three little pigs have recently become homeowners.
 A local menace, the Big, Bad Wolf, comes to pay them a visit.
 He blows down the first pig’s home, then the second, but the third pig’s home is made of materials too strong for the Big Bad Wolf to threaten, so all three pigs survive, safely within the third pig’s home.
 Everyone learns a valuable lesson about investing in strong building materials.
 The End.